puppetlabs/puppet-docs/source/pe/3.3/install_agents.markdown

 You can also add repos for any PE-supported OS and architecture by creating a new repository for that platform.
 This is done by adding a new class to your master, `pe_repo::platform::<platform>` for each platform on which you'll be running an agent.
 [Classify the master](./console_classes_groups.html#classes) using the desired platform, and on the next puppet run, the new repo will be created and populated with the appropriate agent packages for that platform.

 >**Warning**: Installing agents using the `pe_repo` class requires an internet connection.
-If you don't have access to the internet, refer to [Installing Agents without Internet Connectivity](#installing-agents-without-internet-connectivity).
+If you don't have access to the internet, refer to [Installing Agents in a Puppet Enterprise Infrastructure without Internet Access](#installing-agents-in-a-puppet-enterprise-infrastructure-without-internet-access).

 Once you have added the packages to the PE repo, you can use the agent installation script, hosted on the master, to install agent packages on your selected nodes.
 The script can be found at `https://<master hostname>:8140/packages/current/install.bash`.